 The National Survivor Network is a coalition of nearly 300 survivors of human trafficking from all over the United States and abroad.
 They are survivors of all forms of human trafficking working to create a world without human trafficking.

 A non-profit organization that unites and empowers survivors of slavery and human trafficking around the world.

-FOR SPECIAL POPULATIONS
+FOR SPECIAL AT-RISK POPULATIONS

 Natural women's care and family wellness.

 Good Counsel recognizes the dignity of God-given life from the moment of conception, fostering a nurturing, safe family environment, encouraging self-respect and independence for pregnant mothers and their children in a diverse community of all faiths and beliefs. contact Chris Bell, President & Executive Director.

 A pro-adoption movement dedicated to changing the perception of adoption by acknowledging birth moms for their brave decision.